 - Coach Evaluation Form: This feedback form, shown above, lets you collect detailed feedback from your clients.
 In this survey, they can evaluate you on the working relationship, results, and overall satisfaction.

-- Session Rating Scale: This Expansion template, shown below, records the success of each session in terms of relationship, goals, and approach, helping you identify areas of improvement for you.
+- Effectiveness of Session Evaluation: This Expansion template, shown below, records the success of each session in terms of goals, approach, and discussion topics, helping you identify areas of improvement for you.

 - Coaching Session Client Feedback Survey: In addition to getting feedback on the coach’s skills, this form explores the client’s favorite part of the session, what they found most challenging, and their action plan based on the session.